-The perimeter of the BRP{FSP} would be corrected with the requested volume (similar to the approach used for mFRR and redispatching).
-The Baseline High X of Y, as also used for FSPs participating to the DA/ID markets is proposed to be used to determine the volume of flexibility effectively delivered as part of the activation control that will be fore-seen.
+In addition, the perimeter of the BRP designated by the FSP (=BRP{FSP}) will be corrected with the requested volume (similar to the approach used for mFRR and redispatching).
+The Baseline High X of Y, as also used for FSPs participating to the DA/ID markets is intended to be used to determine the volume of flexibility effectively delivered as part of the activation control.